ipfs-inactive/blog/content/post/117-js-ipfs-0.53.md

 When the request is made from the browser or from node via the [node-fetch](https://www.npmjs.com/package/node-fetch) module, HTTP trailers are [not available](https://github.com/whatwg/fetch/issues/34).
 Bugs are open against [FireFox](https://bugzilla.mozilla.org/show_bug.cgi?id=1339096) and [Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=691599) to address this but they are unlikely to be fixed in any reasonable time frame, partially due to a [security concern](https://github.com/whatwg/fetch/issues/34#issuecomment-118927355) around allowing trailers to change the status of a response after that response has been sent.

-The effect of all this is that if you are reading a streaming response from the server, and an error occurs on the server, from the client's point of view the stream [just stops](https://github.com/ipfs/js-ipfs/issues/2519) with no error message, which is less than ideal.
+The effect of all this is that if you are reading a streaming response from the server, and an error occurs on the server, from the client’s point of view the stream [just stops](https://github.com/ipfs/js-ipfs/issues/2519) with no error message, which is less than ideal.

-That's the response end, from the request end, we'd like to be able to send requests of arbitrary length and start processing the response before the request has finished sending (think pubsub or giving the user server-driven progress notifications when adding large or multiple files).
+That’s the response end, from the request end, we’d like to be able to send requests of arbitrary length and start processing the response before the request has finished sending (think pubsub, or giving the user server-driven progress notifications when adding large or multiple files).

-The Fetch API allows for sending request bodies as [WhatWG ReadableStreams](https://streams.spec.whatwg.org/) but [no browser currently supports this](https://developer.mozilla.org/en-US/docs/Web/API/Request#browser_compatibility) (Chrome recently announced an [intent to ship](https://groups.google.com/a/chromium.org/g/blink-dev/c/mNVaRrvBZG0/m/lOezCQV_CwAJ) this feature which is great news but FireFox so far has made [little progress](https://bugzilla.mozilla.org/show_bug.cgi?id=1387483) so we're not there yet).
+The Fetch API allows for sending request bodies as [WhatWG ReadableStreams](https://streams.spec.whatwg.org/) but [no browser currently supports this](https://developer.mozilla.org/en-US/docs/Web/API/Request#browser_compatibility) (Chrome recently announced an [intent to ship](https://groups.google.com/a/chromium.org/g/blink-dev/c/mNVaRrvBZG0/m/lOezCQV_CwAJ) this feature which is great news, but FireFox so far has made [little progress](https://bugzilla.mozilla.org/show_bug.cgi?id=1387483) so we’re not there yet).

-If ever implemented widely, this will allow us to stream uploads and downloads, but there's no guarantee it'll be [full-duplex](https://github.com/whatwg/fetch/issues/229) (e.g. both ends streaming at the same time).
+If ever implemented widely, this will allow us to stream uploads and downloads, but there’s no guarantee it’ll be [full-duplex](https://github.com/whatwg/fetch/issues/229) (e.g., both ends streaming at the same time).

-HTTP/2 supports full-duplex streaming, but [currently](https://caniuse.com/http2) it requires [ALPN](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation), which requires [TLS][], which requires certificates, which is overkill if you're only communicating over the loopback interface.
+HTTP/2 supports full-duplex streaming, but [currently](https://caniuse.com/http2) it requires [ALPN](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation), which requires [TLS][], which requires certificates, which is overkill if you’re only communicating over the loopback interface.

 Where does this leave us?

-We want full-duplex streaming over the API, we want the safety of typed inputs and outputs.
+We want full-duplex streaming over the API; we want the safety of typed inputs and outputs.

-[gRPC][] gives us the typing, yay, and there is [gRPC-web][] which is designed to work over HTTP, but it does not support bi-directional streaming, and while there are [plans afoot](https://github.com/grpc/grpc-web/blob/master/doc/streaming-roadmap.md#full-duplex-streaming-over-http) there is nothing we can use today.
+[gRPC][] gives us the typing, (yay!) and there is [gRPC-web][] which is designed to work over HTTP, but it does not support bi-directional streaming, and while there are [plans afoot](https://github.com/grpc/grpc-web/blob/master/doc/streaming-roadmap.md#full-duplex-streaming-over-http), there is nothing we can use today.

 There is a way we can do bi-directional, full-duplex streaming today: [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).